benwilcock/local-ai-playground/README.md

 > The [`sample.env`](.env) file contains the ENVIRONMENT variables used by the [`docker compose`](docker-compose.yaml) command to bring up the containers.

+If you haven't done so already, you now need to download and configure a suitable large language model.
+See the [models README](./models/README.md) for detailed instructions.

 Assuming the ChatBot-UI has also started (check with `docker ps`), you are now free to start using the application.
 Point your browser to [http://localhost:3001](http://localhost:3001).

 You can then start using the ChatBot-UI to communicate with the model.
 Be patient.
-The model's responses can take a while - depending on many factors including the model itself, the CPU?RAM horsepower available etc. It can also be quite inaccurate sometimes, depending on the question prompt and the context.
+The model's responses can take a while depending on many factors including the model size, the CPU speed, RAM available, SSD speed etc. It can also be quite inaccurate sometimes, depending on the question, the prompt, and the context.

 ### Downloading Models